codeadamca/laravel-blade-cms-topics/README.md

     php artisan make:migration create_entry_topic_table
     ```

-    > **Note**
+> [!Note]
 > Laravel uses a database naming convention named [Eloquent](https://laravel.com/docs/10.x/eloquent).
 Eloquent states that the connection table in a many to many relationship is named using the two table names (singular).

 4. In the new migration file, change the schema to: